 You will find that a lot of tourists love coming to Indonesia because of how beautiful and diverse this country is.
 Known to many as Wonderful Indonesia, it brings you the second largest tropical forests, many pristine beaches with great dive sites and surfing waves, amazing hikes to active volcanoes and wildlife.

 Being a large country in size with such diverse culture and covering many time-zones, one can find from mysterious Balinese spiritual to the fascinating Komodo Dragon.
 Indonesia is still very much off the radar of travel map, except for Bali, with its infrastructures still lacking and development very much challenged.
 Backpackers can enjoy the thrill of exploring the unbeaten tracks while luxury seekers may find that they do indeed have many choices as well.

 Natural Tourist Attractions

 Indonesia have most of nature’s best such from pristine beaches and deep sea to tropical forests and mountains.
-Be wow by idyllic beaches like the famous Bali, the emerging Lombok, luxurious Nusa Dua or the quiet Gili Islands.
+Be wow by idyllic beaches like in the famous Bali, the emerging Lombok, luxurious Nusa Dua or the quiet Gili Islands.
 You may also find hiking here amazing as you can hike up the many active volcanoes, such as Mount Bromo and Ijen Crater in East Java, Mount Rinjani in Lombok and Mount Batur in Bali.
 Many tropical forests here are listed as UNESCO World Heritage Sites in Indonesia like Ujung Kulon National Parkk in West Java and three major parks in Sumatra.
 Not to forget is the famous Komodo Dragon found in Komodo Island and the permanent glacier at Lorentz National Park in Papua, a part of Indonesia which sets it a bit different from its Asia counterparts.

 Historical Attractions and Ancient Rites